Sun-G0D/trademinddocs/Concep_SE.md

 *   **Monitoring & Logging:** (e.g., Prometheus, Grafana, ELK Stack)
 *   **Standard Sysadmin Tools:** `git`, network diagnostic tools (`ping`, `traceroute`, `netstat`), scripting languages (Bash, Python), performance analysis tools.

-## Conclusion
+## Next Steps

 This conceptual overview should equip you with a foundational understanding of the TradeMind platform's architecture and operational considerations from a systems perspective.
-Your next steps would typically involve consulting detailed documentation on building the software from source (or setting up build pipelines), understanding the specific configuration parameters in the *TradeMind Configuration Guide*, and following the recommended deployment procedures for your target environment (Docker, Kubernetes, or bare-metal).
+Your next steps would typically involve consulting detailed documentation on building the software from source (or setting up build pipelines), understanding the specific configuration parameters in the [*TradeMind Configuration Guide*](Config_guide.md), and following the recommended deployment procedures for your target environment (Docker, Kubernetes, or bare-metal).